haroutboujakjian/Vuesalize/documentation/README.md

 <stacked-bar-chart-example></stacked-bar-chart-example>
 </div>

-In order for the grouped bar chart to render properly, `plotdata` needs to be as an array of objects.
+In order for the stacked bar chart to render properly, `plotdata` needs to be as an array of objects.
 There should be one key for the x value, and all the other keys will be for y values.
 The `StackedBarChart.json` data file that populates the example grouped bar chart has "date" for the x value, and "Veteran's Benefit Administration", "Veteran's Health Administration", and "National Cemetery Administration" for the y values.
 Both the grouped bar chart